-- Amateur or student productions or projects. - Recording projects that are intended for commercial distribution. - Ongoing multi-day festivals, projects embedded within ongoing multi-day festivals, and other activities eligible within the Project Assistance: Professional Arts Festivals grant program. - Non-audition-based community choirs. - General operating activities, ongoing expenses, or annual artistic programming plans. - Projects or activities that do not involve or benefit artists or arts and cultural practitioners. - Projects that are focused on professional development or arts education.
+- Amateur or student productions or projects. - Recording projects that are intended for commercial distribution. - Ongoing multi-day festivals, projects embedded within ongoing multi-day festivals, and other activities eligible within the Project Assistance: Professional Arts Festivals grant program.

+• Non-audition-based community choirs.

+- General operating activities, ongoing expenses, or annual artistic programming plans. - Projects or activities that do not involve or benefit artists or arts and cultural practitioners. - Projects that are focused on professional development or arts education. - A community performing arts organization that is contracting professional artists (Eligible Community Arts Organizations can apply through the Community Arts program stream).